erizov/Professor/semester_5/lecture_21_transfer_learning/feature_extraction/README.md

 ### Short Description

 A computational intelligence strategy that learns patterns from data to make predictions or decisions.
 Addresses categorization, value estimation, grouping, and pattern recognition.
 Example: Predicting house prices based on historical sales content and property features.
-Operates by training on labeled or unlabeled content, learning patterns, and applying learned knowledge to new examples.
+Operates by development on labeled or unlabeled content, learning patterns, and applying learned knowledge to new examples.

 **Key Characteristics:**
 - **Time Complexity**: Varies